-In 2016, there was an estimated number of 34,000 jobs in the United States for Broadcast Technician.
+In the United States, there were 34,000 jobs for Broadcast Technician in 2016.
 There is little to no growth in job opportunities for Broadcast Technician.
-Due to new job openings and attrition, there will be an average of 2,900 job openings in this field each year.
+The BLS estimates 2,900 yearly job openings in this field.

 The states with the most job growth for Broadcast Technician are Utah, Rhode Island, and Maryland.
 Watch out if you plan on working in Alaska, Kansas, or Maine.
 These states have the worst job growth for this type of profession.